rolandbrilianto/rolandbrilianto/README.md

 </br>

-- 🔧 I’m currently working on ...Online Retail Community App.
+- 🔧 I’m currently using VueJS as my main framework.

-- 💡 I’m curious about ...Blockchain and Crypto Currency.
+- 💡 I’m curious about Frontend Web Development.
-- 📖 I’m currently learning ...Flask.
+- 📖 I’m also eager to learn about Backend Development especially Express JS.
-- ❄️ I’m looking to collaborate on ...Open Source Projects.
+- ❄️ I'm a passionate programmer.
-- 📫 How to reach me ...gkaustav57@gmail.com.
+- 📫 How to reach me rolandbrilianto@gmail.com.

 <hr>